Discover Carolina Beach!

 Did you know that Carolina Beach is home to the Tony Silvagni Surf School?
 Yes, you can take surfing lessons and or paddle board lessons from an Olympic Gold Medalist.
 If you do not need a lesson, surfboards and paddleboards are available for rent or you can sign up for a tour.
 These tours/lessons are offered in the ocean or the flat waters of the Intracoastal Waterway.
 Plan ahead and call Tony before your arrival.

 Explore the natural beauty of our island up close and personal on a guided kayaking tour.
 Kayak Carolina, which operates locally, can provide you with excursions such as Zeke’s island Nature Tour or Sunrise/Sunset paddle tours.
 Schedule a trip and see first-hand the beauty and wildlife offered around Pleasure Island.
 Looking for more of a leisure tour and a family friendly day on the water?
-Island Hopper Tours can assist you with exploring the low country.
+Island Time Water Tours can assist you with an afternoon of exploring the low country.

 The Inn is just a few blocks from the Carolina Beach Municipal Marina.
 Take a look at half-day or full day charters HERE.
 We are also happy to provide a recommendation if needed.
 It is highly recommended to schedule at least 72 hours advance notice for any fishing charters.